 Failed Emission Test

-Lastly, a failed emission test is a clear indication that your vehicle is not meeting the required environmental standards.
+Lastly, a failed emissions test is a clear indication that your vehicle is not meeting the required environmental standards.
 This failure typically points to issues within the engine or exhaust system that need to be addressed.

 If you encounter any of these signs, it is advisable to have your vehicle inspected by your local mechanic.
 Ignoring these warning signs could potentially lead to further damage and more expensive repairs down the line.